ncrmro/website/public/posts/travel/2022/07_16_new_orleans/post.md

 title: "Mount Kilimanjaro Part 1 - Getting ready"
 slug: new-orleans-with-anonda places: ["New Orleans", "Louisiana"]
 start: "2022-07-19"
+state: draft
-state: draft description: Visiting New Orleans with my friend Anonda
+description: Visiting New Orleans with my friend Andy
 ---

-## Background - Friday
+## Background - Friday, July 15, 2022

-At the coffee shop with Andy and we're talking about some relationship drama.
-Andy tells me he's wanting to visit Chicago or OTHER_PLACE.
-We then set up the trip and decide to leave early Saturday morning which actually turned into leaving after lunch at Godivas
+While coworking with my friend Andy at EQ a coffee shop in the Heights he was telling me about a trip to Chicago he was planning to calm some mental turbulence.

+With a craving for wanderlust, I naturally asked if I could join him on this journey.
+We decided to leave the next morning which in reality had us departing after lunch at Govinda's.

-## Saturday Getting Into New Orleans
+## Getting Into New Orleans - Saturday, July 16, 2022

+The trip was uneventful with the only notable stop being Lake Charles.
+We found our way to an [AirBnB](https://www.airbnb.com/rooms/10068423) we booked unloaded the car and went on the hunt for dinner.

+After unloading and changing into nicer clothes we went to [Cafe Carmo](http://cafecarmo.com), which had a nice mix of vegan (Andy is vegan) and non-vegan options.
+The menu was comprised of all sorts of Latin American drinks and dishes.

+I had the Rico which had boar (pulled pork almost) on top of grilled plantains.
+We also shared a vegan flatbread with cheese and other goodies.
+For cocktails Andy ordered a Cajarita which felt like a bit of a play on a margarita and I believe I had a Caipirinhas, both very refreshing drinks perfect for the summer or a beach.

+After the meal, we talked with the bartender and the two other waitresses.
+The bartender had just moved from Portland and one of the other waitresses was from Turkey!

+I jokingly asked had the Portlander already made questionable decisions in Heras and the Turkish lady laughed and told us how she was super up and then lost a bit of money.

+We enjoyed our jib on the way back to the car and did a bit of driving to get to the [Allways Lounge](https://theallwayslounge.net) which we couldn't get into because we where missing one of our wallets.

+## Sunday

 - French Quarter/Jackson Square
 - CC's Coffee